-This is the initial public offering of shares of common stock of a Tyr Pharma, Inc. We are offering shares to be sold in this offering.
+This is the initial public offering of shares of common stock of aTyr Pharma, Inc. We are offering 5,360,000 shares in this offering.
 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price of our common stock is expected to be between \$13.00 and \$15.00 per share.
-We have applied to list our common stock on The NASDAQ Global Select Market under the symbol "LIFE."
+The initial public offering price of our common stock is \$14.00 per share.
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "LIFE."